 Starters, like engines, have different powerbands.
 Some have a maximum power point at a relatively high RPM with little torque.
 Whereas others produce more torque and yet lower RPM.
 In the performance environment, torque is the most important consideration, generally because a performance engine offers more rotational resistance than stock.
 As a result, kilowatt ratings can be confusing because two starters with the same kilowatt rating can have very different torque characteristics.

 The engine will demand a certain amount of torque for cranking.
 When the torque demands cause a starter to exceed its maximum power point, the extra input energy is wasted as internal heat.
-Asking a starter to produce more torque than it is comfortable with results in low electrical to mechanical efficiency and drastically increased internal heat.
-This is what causes premature starter failure.
-The key is to use a starter that has a power peak at a high torque point.
-Then, in the event that the cranking conditions offers high resistance, the starter will have the torque characteristics to handle it without overheating.
+Asking a starter to produce more torque than it is comfortable with results in low electrical to mechanical efficiency

+are important because under heavy load, voltage will be lost or "dropped" in undersized or hot cables, or hot switches.
+The internal resistance of the battery itself results in decreased voltage to the starter.
+Therefore, low internal resistance batteries like typical 1000CCA - or better yet - spiral cell AGM batteries such as Optima and others should be used.
 When you purchase a Powermaster starter you will get a dyno sheet that shows you the exact performance of your starter.
-The sheet itself will explain how to interpret the data, but you can be assured that Powermaster starters are built to a consistent, statistically controlled standards, and that they are dynamically tested throughout their entire power range.
+The sheet itself will explain how to interpret the data, but you can be assured that Powermaster starters are built to a consistent, statistically controlled standards, and that they are dynamically tested throughout their entire power range. |